luluzhou1/alinush.github.io/_includes/refs.md

 [^SJHplus20]: **RandRunner:  Distributed Randomness from Trapdoor VDFs with Strong Uniqueness**, by Philipp Schindler and Aljosha Judmayer and Markus Hittmeir and Nicholas Stifter and Edgar Weippl, *in Cryptology ePrint Archive, Report 2020/942*, 2020, [[URL]](https://eprint.iacr.org/2020/942)

+[^SJHplus21]: **RandRunner: Distributed Randomness from Trapdoor VDFs with Strong Uniqueness**, by Philipp Schindler and Aljosha Judmayer and Markus Hittmeir and Nicholas Stifter and Edgar Weippl, *in 2021 Network and Distributed System Security Symposium (NDSS)*, 2021, [[URL]](http://eprints.cs.univie.ac.at/6629/)

 [^SJKplus17]: **Scalable Bias-Resistant Distributed Randomness**, by E. Syta and P. Jovanovic and E. K. Kogias and N. Gailly and L. Gasser and I. Khoffi and M. J. Fischer and B. Ford, *in 2017 IEEE Symposium on Security and Privacy (SP)*, 2017

 [^SJKS18e]: **SPHINX: A Password Store that Perfectly Hides Passwords from Itself**, by Maliheh Shirvanian and Stanislaw Jarecki and Hugo Krawczyk and Nitesh Saxena, *in Cryptology ePrint Archive, Paper 2018/695*, 2018, [[URL]](https://eprint.iacr.org/2018/695)